 You may be thinking this is the same as a refund, but there’s a difference.
 A refund is paid directly from the merchant — but a chargeback, also known as a payment dispute, is handled and processed by your credit card issuer or bank.

-According to the American Bankers Association, by the end of 2017 there were 364 million active credit card accounts.
-If you’re an owner of one of those credit cards, then you may have had an erroneous charge on your account that you needed to dispute at some point.
+If you have a credit card, then you may have had an erroneous charge on your account that you needed to dispute at some point.
 When consumers report charge disputes to their credit card issuer, the process of a chargeback begins.

 As a consumer, you’re protected under the Fair Credit Billing Act, which gives you the right to dispute certain charges.
 Be mindful that certain requirements must be met, such as reporting the charge within 60 days of when the charge appeared on your billing statement.

 Chargebacks are focused on charges that have already been posted to an account, whether to a credit card account, where the consumer is expected to pay the outstanding balance by the due date, or a debit account, where the consumer has already had the money deducted from a bank account.

 The process of a chargeback can be complex and can involve multiple participants.
 But from the consumer’s standpoint, let’s focus on three of the main players in the chargeback process: you, the credit card issuer or bank, and the merchant that received the payment.

 It depends on the complexity of the chargeback request and the issuer.
 The process of investigating a claim typically takes between four weeks and 90 days.
 However, you may have to wait months to see money back.